jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 the laptop is mostly neglected.

 So I install iTunes and wipe the iPod.
 Takes a while, because I have to install a cascading series of drivers, but it eventually works.
+The firmware was the latest for the Classic, released 2009.

 Then I remember that 18 year old bit of early enshittification of iTunes: the iPod can't simply be its own library you add/remove items from.
 [I was falling